smeghen/mathstables/README.md

 modal x to end the game.
 During development I felt that for ease of use of the game a button would be better to have and help with easier navigation of the site.

 In the original design I had planned to have pop ups for both correct and incorrect answers.
-This I changed to used a pop up for incorrect answers only and instead went with a ping sound for the correct answer.
+This I changed to a pop up for incorrect answers only and instead went with a ping sound for the correct answer.
 The decision for this was based on easier game play and giving the user the chance to have an instant acknowledgment of success.
 I retained the incorrect pop up as there is a need to show the user the correct answer to the question, but I did decide to remove buttons and instead the pop up can be closed by either clicking on the close x, clicking outside the pop up or the pop up closing itself after 2 seconds display.
 Ease of use was the decision for these options.

-Sounds were also added to not just the correct answer notification, but I also added a buzzer noise for and incorrect answer and a warning buzz for not making valid selections on the Game Select modal and not entering a guess on the Games modal.
+Sounds were also added to not just the correct answer notification, but I also added a buzzer noise for an incorrect answer and a warning buzz for not making valid selections on the Game Select modal and not entering a guess on the Games modal.
 I felt sounds would give an quick prompt to the target users for success and something not right, thus aiding in the overall experience of the site.